Your Thanksgiving meal would not be complete without this delicious, super easy Homemade Cranberry Sauce!

 The only other thing you need is a pot and you are all set!

-Bring everything to a boil and then lower heat and simmer until sauce thickens to desired consistency.
-Then cool and refrigerate.
+To start making Homemade Cranberry Sauce, bring all the ingredients to a boil in a pot, and then lower heat and simmer until cranberry sauce thickens to desired consistency.

 It is that simple!